jianping5/blog-jianping5/docs/archives/GFS.md

 matter much; readers just want to be able to read the entire set of URLs.

-Q: What's a checksum?
+**What's a checksum?**

-A: A checksum algorithm takes a block of bytes as input and returns a single number that's a function of all the input bytes.
+A checksum algorithm takes a block of bytes as input and returns a single number that's a function of all the input bytes.
 For example, a simple checksum might be the sum of all the bytes in the input (mod some big number).
 GFS stores the checksum of each chunk as well as the